privateprep/coding-space-website/src/pages/school-programs/experience-level.md

       * craft their first lines of code
       * start forming computational thinking patterns
       * develop a fluency with technology
+  - type: textOnly
+    textAlign: center
+    bgColor: "#9de2dd"
+    textColor: "#264548"
+    mdContent: For young and first-time coders, we focus on fostering a welcoming and creative learning environment where students will develop a fluency with technology, and start forming crucial computational thinking patterns as they piece together their first lines of code.
+Students learn through specially curated activities in Code.org and advance into building animations and games in Scratch, a block-based programming language developed by MIT.
 ---